LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/conversational-design.md

 indicator: both
 ---

-The following are best practices for conversational design:
+For effective bots, follow these best practices for conversational design:

 * **Develop a voice**: Create a personality that identifies with your brand and that consumers can connect with.
 * **Identify as a bot**: Be transparent by using terms like "virtual assistant" or "automated assistant."